Common pheasant: Management strategies

-A variety of management strategies have been suggested for areas that are home to species that are particularly threatened by pheasants, such as the prairie chickens and gray partridge.
-These strategies include mowing grass to decrease the nesting cover preferred by pheasants, decreasing pheasant roosting habitat, shooting pheasants in organized hunts, trapping and removing them from areas where there are high concentrations of birds of threatened species, and others.
+A variety of management strategies have been suggested for areas that are home to species that are particularly threatened by pheasants, such as the prairie chickens and grey partridge.
+These strategies include mowing grass to decrease the nesting cover preferred by pheasants, decreasing pheasant roosting habitat, shooting pheasants in organised hunts, trapping and removing them from areas where there are high concentrations of birds of threatened species, and others.

 Population change

 While pheasant populations are not in any danger, they have been decreasing in the United States over the last 30 years, largely in agricultural areas.
 This is likely due to changes in farming practices, application of pesticides, habitat fragmentation, and increased predation due to changes in crops grown.
-Many crops beneficial for pheasants (such as barley) are not being farmed as much in favor of using the land for more lucrative crops, such as nut trees.
+Many crops beneficial for pheasants (such as barley) are not being farmed as much in favour of using the land for more lucrative crops, such as nut trees.
 Many of these new crops are detrimental to pheasant survival.
 Pheasants prefer to nest in areas of significant herbaceous cover, such as perennial grasses, so many agricultural areas are not conducive to nesting anymore.
 Pheasant hens also experience higher levels of predation in areas without patches of grassland.

 In the United Kingdom, about 50 million pheasants reared in captivity are now released each summer, a number which has significantly increased since the 1980s.
 Most of these birds are shot during the open season (1 October to 1 February), and few survive for a year.
 The result is a wildly fluctuating population, from 50 million in July to less than 5 million in June.

+Relationship with humans

+The indigenous Paiwan people of Taiwan adorn motifs of the bird (tiativ in their language) on beams of their homes.
+Pheasant feathers are worn by commoners including skilled hunters even as far as elected politicians among Paiwan commoners in modern times, in contrast to mountain hawk-eagle feathers reserved for hereditary chiefs (mamazangilan).